Who Will Score a Goal in the NHL Today - December 9?

 Who Will Score a Goal in the NHL Today? - December 9

-Who's likely to score in the NHL on Saturday?
-There are 12 games on the schedule, and a full list of anytime goal-scorer odds is offered in this article.
+Who's a good bet score in the NHL on Saturday?
+There are 12 games on the card, and a complete list of anytime goal-scorer odds is available below.

 Get tickets for any NHL game this season at Ticketmaster!